Vocademy

 Braun's cat's whisker radio detector

 He patented the crystal rectifier in 1899.
-These devices, now known as point contact diodes were the earliest predecessors of the transistor.
-One early use was to detect radio waves (how this works is a bit complicate to explain here.
-This will be explained in communications circuits).
+These devices, now called point‑contact diodes, were the earliest solid‑state predecessors of the transistor.

 Hughes invents the microphone